Considered Harmful

 NIP-04

 Ok, so we won’t encrypt the whole private message with the receiver’s public key.
-Instead, the sender generates a random symmetric key, encrypts the message with that, and then encrypts the symmetric key with the receiver’s public key.
-The sender can then post the Nostr event to the “public file system” by just concatenating those two ciphertexts, delimited by some symbol.
+Instead, the sender generates a random symmetric key, encrypts the message with that, and then encrypt the symmetric key with the receiver’s public key.
+The sender can then post the nostr event to the “public file system” by just concatenating those two ciphertexts, delimited by some symbol.
 How would a receiver know the message is for them though?
 Maybe the sender just tacks on the receiver’s public key in plaintext, so the receiver can easily scan for their messages.

 This is pretty close to NIP-04.
 There are some in-the-math-weeds things I am glossing over.
 However, the only major difference is the symmetric key is generated with a Diffie-Hellman exchange (instead of the transport pattern), but the same goal is accomplished.
 So what are some weaknesses of this scheme?
-Going back to the “Nostr relays are a public file system” analogy, these encrypted messages are going to be sitting around forever for anyone to read.
+Going back to the “nostr relays are a public file system” analogy, these encrypted messages are going to be sitting around forever for anyone to read.
 If someone is able to at any point steal a receiver’s private key, they can decrypt all the NIP-04 messages to the receiver.
 There is no forward secrecy (a.k.a. backtracking resistance).
 This is a downside to performing the key exchange over the public channel.

 , the sender is revealing all sorts of metadata to the relay.
-Since Nostr is based on WebSockets (an extension of HTTP) the sender’s IP address, and any other network-level metadata, is revealed to the relay.
+Since nostr is based on WebSockets (an extension of HTTP) the sender’s IP address, and any other network-level metadata, is revealed to the relay.
 The relay now knows that the owner of this IP is communicating with the owner of the receiver’s public key.
 It is similar to a side-channel attack, the cryptography scheme isn’t being attack directly, but data is leaking due to the underlying infrastructure the scheme is running on.
 The relay can’t decrypt the ciphertext, but the metadata can still be used to triangulate users.
-For example, a relay might also have information on when an IP address is communicating with a Bitcoin node and could start to deduce the subject of the ciphertext.
+For example, a relay might also have information on when an IP address is communicating with a bitcoin node and could start to deduce the subject of the ciphertext.

 So NIP-04 leaves a bit to be desired from a privacy perspective.
 Are there possible improvements?